Radiumio/XenoDefenceForce/README.md

 - The people in the **BISON Community** that helped encourage, provide feedback, and ultimately finalize the mod.
 - Thank you to **Hecks** for providing some promo-screenshots of the mod for the workshop page.
 - **@hannahfishr** for the artwork used in the Sappho's Shield division.
+- **Beautiful Beasties** for the artwork used in custom Medusa SPH helmet.

 If you have any questions, please contact me either on Steam or Discord, via my handle **radiumio**.
 I hope you enjoy the mod!